 Becoming an effective innovation leader is about more than just understanding the principles of leadership.
 If you're trying to improve your innovation leadership skills, there are several questions you can ask yourself to see where you stand and how you are impacting your organization.

 Question #1: Am I involved at the ground level with my team?

-The best leaders are the ones who don't ask anything of their team that they're unwilling to do themselves.
+The best leaders are the ones who ask nothing of their team that they're unwilling to do themselves.
 If there's a crisis to deal with, they dive in and help deal with it.
-They don’t just get progress reports from managers, they talk directly with the team members on the front lines.
+They don’t just get progress reports from managers; they talk directly with the team members on the front lines.

 Effective innovation leaders don't simply delegate, though they're certainly good at that.
-They are involved in important decisions and strategy sessions in order to keep a finger on the pulse of their organization and contribute to its success in a meaningful way.
+They are involved in important decisions and strategy sessions in order to keep a finger on the pulse of their organization and contribute to its success meaningfully.

 Question #2: Do I protect my organization's innovation resources?

 Innovation is not a simple or inexpensive process.
-In many cases, it involves the allocation of substantial resources that could be used elsewhere.
-Your employees could be spending their time on other things, working on projects that have already been approved.
+Most times, it involves the allocation of substantial resources that could be used elsewhere.
+Your employees could spend their time on other things, working on projects that have already been approved.
 Money could also be spent on raises or new equipment.